jhburns/ExperienceCapture/Documentation/Export-Format.md

 ```
 [{
   "gameObjects" : {
-    "player": { // Arbitrary data exported by the developer
+    "player": { // Example data exported by the developer
         "positionX": 45
     }
   },